RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - The decision continues to influence Australian constitutional law, serving as a critical reference point for evaluating the balance between national security and the protection of individual rights and freedoms
   - Marcus Clark & Co Ltd v Commonwealth (Capital Issues Case) (1952) 87 CLR 177
     - Concerned the Defence Preparations Act 1951 (Cth).
-    - Like the Communist Party Dissolution Act, it was prefaced with a series of recitals – for example, that ‘a state of international emergency’ existed ‘in which it is essential that preparations for defence should be immediately made’.
+    - Like the Communist Party Dissolution Act, it was prefaced with a series of recitals – for example, that 'a state of international emergency' existed 'in which it is essential that preparations for defence should be immediately made'.
 Section 4 authorised the
-    - Governor-General to ‘make regulations for or in relation to defence preparations’
+    - Governor-General to 'make regulations for or in relation to defence preparations'
       - Communist Party Dissolution Act compared to Capital Issues Regulations
-        - Unlike the Communist Party Dissolution Act, the Capital Issues Regulations had made elaborate provision for judicial review of the Treasurer’s decision
+        - Unlike the Communist Party Dissolution Act, the Capital Issues Regulations had made elaborate provision for judicial review of the Treasurer's decision
           - Treasurer must justify decision
           - evaluated by courts
           - Only affected economic rights